FAQ: Parking a Car at Walt Disney World

 If I am able to park at a different hotel, is there a fee?

-No. Day visitors are not charged to park at the Disney World hotels.
+Not usually.
+Visitors are not charged to park at the Disney World hotels.
 If you’re parking at a hotel in order to visit an on-site restaurant for a few hours, there is no fee.
+The exception to this would be if you’re using the valet parking service at the deluxe resorts (more info below).

 I have an electric vehicle, is there anywhere to charge it at my hotel?